 3. It is Important to Set Goals

-Anxieties usually prevent our clients going through social anxiety therapy in Houston from setting measurable goals for their treatment.
+Anxieties usually prevent our clients going through social anxiety therapy from setting measurable goals for their treatment.
 When you are feeling anxious, there is more likely to perceive positive outcomes as unrealistic; you are more likely to be pessimistic about positive results.

 As such, our counselors will help you set behavioral goals, rather than emotional goals.
 That is, they will help you realize how you can change your behavior despite your anxieties, versus trying to heal your mindset or how you feel about the stress itself.
 Rather than focusing on making a goal for how you can change your feelings of being nervous or anxious about a particular social situation, you are focusing on setting a goal to perform the actual behavior.